PowerShell/PowerShell-RFC/Draft-Accepted/RFCNNNN-PathUpdateForPackageInstall.md

      - WT response:
        > - it was our "get out of jail" card in case we legitimately broke something someone cared about.
            If you have a risk of breakage due to this new behavior, users may want a way to turn it off.
        > - we haven't heard that we have broken anyone.
+But the new changes don't have so much market adoption yet.
        > - feel free to follow it.
 However, other things in PowerShell DON'T follow it today
      - To summarize:
        - It's for turning off all interactive improvements they made to CMD, not exclusive to the PATH refreshing feature